-A senior student enrolled at Guthrie High School is eligible to participate in enrollment at high school and college simultaneously.
+A junior or senior student enrolled at Guthrie High School is eligible to participate in enrollment at high school and college simultaneously.
 Permission must be obtained from the Principal, and is subject to current Oklahoma State Department of Education regulations.
+See the Course Selection Handbook for complete information.

-A high school student may enroll in a combined number of high school and college courses per semester not to exceed a fulltime college workload of 19 semester-credit-hours.
-A student may enroll in a maximum of nine semester-credit-hours during a summer session or term at a college or university of the state system without the necessity of being concurrently enrolled in high school classes during summer term.
-For purposes of calculating workload, one-half high school unit shall be equivalent to three semester-credit-hours of college work.
+A high school student may enroll in a combined number of high school and college courses per semester not to exceed a full-time college workload of 19 semester-credit-hours.
+A student may enroll in a maximum of nine semester credit hours during a summer session or term at a college or university of the state-system without the necessity of being concurrently enrolled in high school classes during summer term.
+For purposes of calculating workload, one half high school unit shall be equivalent to three semester credit hours of college work.